justisGipson/justisGipson/README.md

 #### Bootcamp graduate, Google Certification - IT Automation Specialist with Python.

-#### Focusin on how to build reliable and scalable infrastructure, learning more about Terraform, Puppet, Ansible and Google Cloud Platform.
+#### Focusing on how to build reliable and scalable infrastructure, learning more about Terraform, Puppet, Ansible and Google Cloud Platform.

 ####  Having developed webapps, cli tools, and web pages- I have found that my interest lies in software architecture, devops, and reliability.